How do I write accurate Chicago style footnotes?

 Footnotes and references are also both constructed by a writer through the gathering of source details across a number of key reference elements.
 These elements change depending on the source type being cited.
-While a conference proceeding might have six elements for example, a book may have four – or a journal article might have six different elements (see our course on referencing sources in Chicago to see the patterns for each source type).
+While a conference proceeding might have six elements for example, a book may have four – or a journal article might have six different elements (see our reader on referencing sources in Chicago to see the patterns for each source type).
 This is exemplified in the two figures below.
 On the left we have the six necessary reference elements for these source types and next to those elements the source details:

 How should Chicago footnotes be formatted?

 It’s important once students have collected the details of their source that they know how to correctly format those details.
 This means paying careful attention to rules of capitalisation, punctuation, spacing and italicisation.
 Some general rules for formatting Chicago-style footnotes are provided for you below:

 - end footnotes with a full stop (.)